-Planning a trip to the city of light can be tough, especially when it comes to finding a good place to stay.
+Trying to figure out where to stay in Paris?
+Planning a trip to the city of light can be tough, especially when it comes to researching where to stay if you’ve never been before.
 For many people going to Paris is the trip of a lifetime.
+But the city is big, and it can be confusing to first-time visitors.

-While Paris doesn’t have the ultimate best area for visitors, so even the best hotels are evenly spread out across the entire city to satisfy everyone’s needs.
-Where you stay can make or break most of your trip, so depending on your needs and budget, and you can use this guide to pick your ideal spot.
+While Paris doesn’t have one perfect area for tourists, some of the best hotels are evenly spread out across the entire city to satisfy everyone’s needs.
+Where you stay in Paris can make or break your vacation, so depending on your needs and budget, these neighborhood recommendations will help you pick your ideal spot.

 Why should you take my advice?
-I’ve lived in Paris and visited multiple times, so I know all the areas well enough to talk about them.
-Here are my recommendations for the best location to stay in Paris.
+I’ve spent time living in Paris and have visited multiple times, so I know all the top areas well enough to share with you.
+Here are my recommendations for the best location to stay in Paris and have a great trip!

 Best Hotels to Stay in Paris: